 This week’s collection of readings is not thematically linked, as was the case with last week’s stories on oppression and resistance.
-Rather, I have trued to provide insights into diverse ‘fringes’ of academic life, including college athletics, online education, risk-taking research and academic administration.
+Rather, I have tried to provide insights into diverse ‘fringes’ of academic life.
+Today we will look into:

 Creatively marking athletes’ papers